privatemonkey/pxweb-scb-style/docs/sass.md

 This contains code we're ashamed of, legacy specific styling and hacks.
 It lives in the root folder for everyone to see it!

+## SASS and inline SVG

+SASS variables used in CSS formulas are written `#{colors.$color-primary}`.
+Use the same convention in inline SVG.

+Inline SVG is URL encoded which makes it neccesary to transform variables to this format.
+The mixin `encodeColor(string)` takes a hex color `#ff0000` as input.
+Run your colors to this so that you can use them directly in your SVG fill or stroke property.

 ## Inspiration

 - [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern)